BSc (Hons) Food, Nutrition and Health, 2014

 My current role is STEM (Science, Technology, Engineering and Maths)Project Development for Science Connects.

 I am part of a team who deliver the STEM Ambassador program in the west of Scotland.
 STEM Ambassadors are volunteers from academia and industry.
 My role is very varied; I develop trainings for the STEM Ambassadors and ensure they are prepared before going out to schools.

-I engage with multinational companies to encourage them to become part of the STEM Ambassador scheme and attend parliamentary functions and other STEM gatherings around Scotland.
-I like that no day is ever the same.
+I engage with multinational companies to encourage them to become part of the STEM Ambassador scheme, and help teachers with their yearly STEM engagement plans.

-My degree course at Abertay was important in helping me towards pursuing the career I desired.
-The placement scheme was also invaluable and helped me advance as I gained real life experience working for ten weeks to compliment my degree.
+As part of my third year I undertook a placement.
+The placement scheme was invaluable and helped me advance as I gained real life experience working for ten weeks to compliment my degree.

 I had the opportunity to interact with elected members of the local authority, Education Scotland, Sports Scotland the NHS Community Healthcare Partnership, and others.
 I was expected to behave and deliver deadlines, like any employee, and because of that I never felt like 'just a student!'